jeromenatio/solana-bases/README.md

 # SOLANA BASES

 Boilerplate files and scripts to install and configure a solana rpc node. \
-The script is for a `ubuntu` based linux distribution
+The script is for a `ubuntu` based linux distribution.\
+Order of installation, first as root, tn-user, tn-disk, tn-perf then reboot Then connect as solanauser then tn-solana, tn-validator, tn-daemon Version of solana and yellowston : `v1.17.31` and `v1.14.1+solana.1.17.31`

 ## INSTALLATION